Da Vinci Robotic Surgical System

 The number of recalls has dwindled in the past few years.
 Overall, there have been 175 recalls in the past 10 years.
 The highest number (49) occurred in 2014.
 There was only one recall in 2010 and the following year.
 The most recent, in 2018, amounted to eight recalls.
 Major recalls in 2016 and 2017 concerned system malfunction.
 In one, surgical arms failed.
 In another, the knife used to make incisions did not move.
 In still others, the robotic arm would move unexpectedly.Improper Marketing

 Numerous lawsuits seeking compensation for patient injury and death due to problems with the da Vinci Robotic Surgical System have been filed.
 Some have filed claims over injuries due to system malfunctions.
 The claims can range from product liability to malpractice claims against a hospital or doctor.
 Product liability claims are built around defects in the manufacturing or design of the medical device.
-Alternately, a medical malpractice lawsuit involves negligence by the hospital or doctor.
-This type of suit would be appropriate if the surgeon's training were inadequate.
+Alternatively, a medical malpractice lawsuit involves negligence by the hospital or doctor.
+This suit would be appropriate if the surgeon's training were inadequate.
 Since the hospital decides how much training is necessary, the onus would be on them if the lack of training caused a problem during surgery using the da Vinci Robotic Surgical System.How an Experienced Attorney Can Help

-While surgeons may inform you of the benefits of robotic surgery, they are also obligated to tell you about the risks.
+While surgeons may inform you of the benefits of robotic surgery, they must also tell you about the risks.
 The same is true of the manufacturer.
 If you had robotic-assisted surgery and developed symptoms afterward or suffered complications during surgery, you need to speak to an injury lawyer.
 In either case, you may need additional reparative or emergency surgery.
 This can result in soaring medical bills and more time away from work.
 A product liability or medical malpractice lawsuit, filed against the manufacturer or the surgeon and hospital, may provide the financial relief you need.
-Because of the complexity of such lawsuits, an experienced attorney with the necessary resources can offer assistance.Wrongful Death After da Vinci Robotic Surgical System Assisted Surgery
+Because of the complexity of such lawsuits, an experienced attorney with the necessary resources can offer assistance.Wrongful Death After da Vinci Robotic Surgical System-Assisted Surgery